Long-time Dynamics and Optimization of Nonlinear PDE

 The Math Group is developing new computational tools to study dynamic problems with time-periodic forcing or symmetry.
 A key step in this research is to devise adjoint-based optimization techniques suitable for large-scale systems governed by nonlinear evolutionary partial differential equations.
 Because the solutions of the PDEs are time-periodic, Floquet theory can be used to characterize their stability.
 The framework developed to compute time-periodic solutions is easily adapted to compute Floquet multipliers in parallel on a supercluster.
 These algorithms have been demonstrated in a wide array of application areas, including water waves, viscoelastic fluids, gas dynamics, nonlinear optics, and solid mechanics.

-The Math Group is currently using these methods to study stress states in rolling vehicle tires with treads, and to study the low-dimensional nature of standing water waves by combining high-resolution numerical simulations with reduced-order modeling techniques.
-They also use these methods to gain insight about the onset of elastic turbulence in viscoelastic mixing problems, and to optimize over-a-cycle in complex fluid-structure problems, such as flapping flight.
+By combining high-resolution numerical simulations with reduced-order modeling techniques, the Math Group is currently using these methods to study stress states in rolling vehicle tires with treads, as well as the low-dimensional nature of standing water waves.
+The group is also using these methods to gain insight into the onset of elastic turbulence in viscoelastic mixing problems and optimize over-a-cycle in complex fluid-structure problems, such as flapping flight.
 These techniques provide vast improvements in efficiency and robustness through parallelism and reformulation as minimization problems.

 Some applications in which time-periodic dynamics are important.
 The two top images show applications to rolling automobile tires.
 The bottom two images show examples of water waves.